ethanpirso/Multi-class-Text-Classification-with-Transformers/README.md

 The project is structured around several core components, each addressing a critical aspect of machine learning workflow:

-- **Data Preparation**: Utilizing the 20 Newsgroups dataset, we meticulously preprocess the text data, ensuring it is tokenized, lowercased, and stripped of punctuation to facilitate effective model training.
-Labels are also transformed to suit the multi-class classification framework.
+- **Data Preparation**: In our approach to utilizing the 20 Newsgroups dataset, we initially experimented with preprocessing techniques such as removing punctuation and converting text to lowercase.
+However, these methods unexpectedly degraded the model's performance.
+Consequently, our final preprocessing strategy solely involves tokenizing the text data, while retaining its original case and punctuation.
+Labels are adapted to align with the multi-class classification framework.

 - **Model Architecture**: At the heart of our solution is a Transformer model, fine-tuned from the pre-trained BERT model `google/bert_uncased_L-4_H-256_A-4`.
-We have implemented a custom self-attention mechanism within our Transformer model to enhance its understanding of the context and relevance of words in text documents.
+A pivotal feature of our Transformer model is the implementation of a custom self-attention mechanism designed to enhance its understanding of the context and relevance of words in text documents.
+This mechanism, with its three attention heads, allows the model to focus on different parts of the sentence simultaneously, thereby capturing varied nuances in the text.
+Each head computes its own attention scores, which are then combined to form a comprehensive understanding of the text's context.

-- **Training Process**: Our training regimen includes careful monitoring to save the model at its peak performance, ensuring we capture the most effective version of the model based on its validation set performance.
+- **Training Process**: The training process is meticulously designed to monitor and save the model at its optimal performance, capturing the most effective iteration based on validation set metrics.
+Default training parameters include a batch size of 32, a maximum tokenized input sequence length of 128, a learning rate of 2e-5, and a total of 7 training epochs.

 - **Evaluation and Metrics**: The model's prowess is rigorously evaluated on a separate test set, with a comprehensive report on accuracy, precision, recall, and F1 score for each category, alongside an aggregate performance metric.